weaveworks-experiments/demo-weave-kube-hybrid/README.md

 kubectl --context=america apply -f config/services -f config/deployments
 ```

-**Now configure the IAM roles on your GCE nodes so that they have write access to your domain name in Google Cloud
-DNS.**

 Remind ourselves of the token we created earlier:
 ```
 FEDERATION_CLUSTER_TOKEN=$(cut -d"," -f1 known-tokens.csv)